Joselsneto/ScreenShot-API/README.md

 ### Prerequisites

-For run this project you'll need python3 and pip3 installed.
+For run this project you'll need python3, pip3 and mozilla firefox installed.

 ### Running the project locally